Experiment: Control of Citrus Gall Wasp 103

 There are several large citrus trees growing less than 50 metres from where the experiment is set up.
 There are other citrus trees visible in nearby neighboring yards.
 They are all likely to have some Citrus Gall Wasp in them.

 All ten trees will be tip pruned as required in/or around November and again in/or around February (if required).
 Whilst the trees are small, this will be done with secateurs or finger tips.
-As the trees grow, we may resort to using hedge trimmers.
+As the trees grow, I may resort to using hedge trimmers.
 Pruning will aim to retain as much fruit and blossom on the tree as possible.
-This pruning is a typical regime that I use on most citrus trees (see our guide on citrus tree maintenance for further details)
+This pruning is a typical regime that I use on most citrus trees (see my guide on citrus tree pruning for further details)

-Trees are to be fertilized according to one of the following two regimes
+Trees are to be fertilised according to one of the following two regimes

 • monthly Sep to May